Hay fever; Nasal congestion - allergies

 Sublingual Immunotherapy (Oral Tablets)

 Sublingual immunotherapy (SLIT) is an oral form of immunotherapy that uses a fast-dissolving under-the-tongue tablet.
-It has been prescribed for many years in Europe and South America, but until recently was not available in the United States.

 - Grastek (Timothy grass pollen extract) for treatment of this common grass pollen allergy, is approved for people ages 5 to 65.